medic/cht-docs/content/en/contribute/medic/onboarding/_index.md

 linkTitle: "Onboarding"
 weight: 3
 description: >
-  Onboarding resources for new contributors
+  Onboarding resources for new Medic contributors
 ---